juliusbierk/gautocorr/readme.md

 # Gaussian auto-correlation for evenly sampled data

-This is a naive implementation of the auto-correlation function for a function that is sampled unevenly.
+This is a naive implementation using RBF kernels of the auto-correlation function for a function that is sampled unevenly.
 Usage